felix-engelmann/dranspose/docs/applications/overview.md

     Here we assume that you have dumps for all necessary streams

-To analyse data with dranspose, you need to split your task into a `map` and a `redude` function.
+To analyse data with dranspose, you need to split your task into a `map` and a `reduce` function.

 Create a new git repository and create the following structure